ManagementGuideService ExamplesAI

 NOTE

-You might also need to take a look at Namespaces (read more here) where you can organize your MCP server Services and affect their hostnames as well as access control to a whole set of Services that share a certain purpose or functionality according to your needs.
+If you have many MCP servers that need to be categorized by a certain domain or a functionality, you might want to take a look at Namespaces (read more here) where you can organize your MCP server Services and affect their hostnames as well as access control to a whole set of Services that share a certain purpose or functionality according to your needs.

 1